Shopify vs WordPress for Beginners Definitive Comparison - TGL

 Pricing and transaction fees

-Shopify runs on a tiered pricing mechanism, ranging from the basic Shopify plan at $29 per month to the Advanced plan at $299 per month and Plus at roughly $2,000 per month.
-These all-inclusive plans cover essential services like hosting, SSL certificate, and access to all fundamental ecommerce features.
+Shopify uses tiered plans: the Basic plan starts at $29 per month, the Advanced plan at $299 per month, and Shopify Plus around $2,000 per month.
+These packages include hosting, an SSL certificate, and core features needed to run your store, bringing predictable monthly expenses.

 Shopify